ldipotetjob/mojitoverde/content/posts/2017-03-21-scalanutshell.md

 ```

-The Span method of a collection, returns **a prefix / suffix** tuple, from the first element of the collection that does not meet the condition will conform the second part of the tuple, no matter that there are other remaining elements that meet the condition.
+The Span method of a collection, returns a **(prefix,suffix)** tuple, from the first element of the collection that does not meet the condition will conform the second part of the tuple, no matter that there are other remaining elements that meet the condition.

 ```scala
 final def span(p: (A) ⇒ Boolean): (List[A], List[A])
 ```

-Below, we have made a span with those elements less than 20 and have divided our list starting from the number 20(is not less than 20), the first element that did not comply with the condition.
-No matter that there are other elements after the number 20 that meet the condition, from the first one that fails will form the other part of the tuple. **The elements will be returned in a collection of the same type that the collection involved in the operation.**
+Below, we have applied the span method to an integer collection.
+It divides our collection starting from the number 20(not < 20), the first element that didn't meet the condition. **No matter that there are other elements after the number 20 that meet the condition**, the first one that fails and the other elements at its right side in the collection will form the other part of the tuple.
 ```scala
 List(15, 10, 5, 20, 12, 8).span(_ < 20) //res1: (List[Int], List[Int]) = (List(15, 10, 5),List(20, 12, 8))
 List(15, 10,45, 5, 20, 12, 8).span(_ < 20) //res2: (List[Int], List[Int]) = (List(15, 10),List(45, 5, 20, 12, 8))